martynas199/EliteBooker-backend/VERIFY_STRIPE_FEES.md

 - Net received: **£0.50** (not £48.85 or similar)

-Then **it's working!** The beautician is paying the Stripe fees from their balance, and you're only getting your £0.50 application fee.
+Then **it's working!** The specialist is paying the Stripe fees from their balance, and you're only getting your £0.50 application fee.